Were you a backpacker or international student working in New Zealand between 1 April 2020 and 31 March 2021?

 Many people are not obliged to file a New Zealand tax return.

-Although, most people choose to file a return so that they can claim their NZ tax refund.
+Although, most people choose to file a tax return so that they can claim their New Zealand tax refund.

 The average refund a Taxback.com customer receives for New Zealand is $550.
-So, it’s worth checking how much tax you are owed!
+So, it’s worth checking how much tax you are owed - you can even use our free NZ tax calculator to check!

 Please note: Working Holidaymakers are obliged to file a tax return if they have overseas income or arrived part way through a tax year.
-So basically, if you’re a Working Holidaymaker, you are best to file a tax return to ensure you are 100% tax compliant!
+So basically, if you’re a Working Holidaymaker, it's best to file a tax return to ensure you are 100% tax compliant!

 And don’t forget, by filing your tax return you can claim any NZ tax refund you are due - so that’s definitely a bonus, who wouldn’t want more money in their pocket to go travelling with?!